josephbill/COVIDApiExample/README.md

 # Assignment

+Fork this repository

-Implement Fragments for the two screens i.e. Have one activity , host two fragments on it.
+1. Implement Fragments for the two screens i.e. Have one activity , host two fragments on it.
 One for the post process , the other for the get process.